turnabout/murder-mystery-games/README.md

 Don't know much about it but it seems highly regarded.
 From a review:

-"That little synopsis doesn't even scratch the surface of the story as the plot twists and turns in ways that will have you dizzy before long.
-Kidnap, murder, betrayal, deceit, revenge - there are very few atrocities not touched upon, and the writers bring it all to life with fast-paced action, vivid imagery, and lively banter between the characters."
+> That little synopsis doesn't even scratch the surface of the story as the plot twists and turns in ways that will have you dizzy before long.
+Kidnap, murder, betrayal, deceit, revenge - there are very few atrocities not touched upon, and the writers bring it all to life with fast-paced action, vivid imagery, and lively banter between the characters.

 ### Root Letter
 <https://store.steampowered.com/app/543240/Letter__Root_Letter/>